 For further information:

-Criminal Penalties: When in Uruguay, you are subject to local law.
+Criminal Penalties: While in Uruguay you are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
 Furthermore, some laws are also prosecutable in the U.S., regardless of local law.
 For examples, see our website on crimes against minors abroad and the Department of Justice website.

-Tourists are permitted to import personal effects, including jewelry, cameras, computers, sporting goods etc., free of duty or taxes.
+Tourists are permitted to import personal effects, including jewelry, cameras, computers, sporting goods, etc., free of duty or taxes.
 Travelers bringing commercial goods into Uruguay must declare them to customs officers at the port of entry or face possible detention or seizure of the goods and criminal charges.
-Visitors are expected to comply with local law and regulations by approaching a customs officer before routine inspection of all incoming baggage.
-Please see our Customs Information page.
+Please see our customs webpage for more information.

-Marijuana Policy: While recent changes in legislation allow Uruguayan citizens and permanent residents to purchase limited amounts of marijuana at government-sponsored dispensaries/pharmacies, as well as grow a limited amount of marijuana for personal use, please note it remains illegal for tourists and other visitors to the country to purchase marijuana.
-Anyone who purchases marijuana and does not fit into one of these legal categories, will be susceptible to arrest and prosecution under Uruguayan law.
+Marijuana Policy: Recent changes in legislation allow Uruguayan citizens and permanent residents of Uruguay to purchase limited amounts of marijuana at government-monitored pharmacies, join a registered marijuana club or grow a limited amount of marijuana for personal use.
+Please note it remains illegal for tourists and other foreign visitors in Uruguay to purchase marijuana.
+Anyone who purchases marijuana, and who does not fit into a legal category, may be arrested and prosecuted under Uruguayan law.

-LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Uruguay.
-See our LGBTI Travel Information page and section 6 of our Human Rights Report for further details.
+LGBTI Travelers: There are no legal restrictions on adult same-sex sexual relations or the organization of LGBTI events in Uruguay.
+See our LGBTI Travel Information page and section 6 of our Human Rights report for further details.

 Travelers Who Require Accessibility Assistance: Uruguayan law prohibits discrimination against persons with disabilities, but the government does not effectively enforce these provisions.
 Transportation services are generally not equipped for access by persons with disabilities.
 Sidewalks and crosswalks are often in need of maintenance and/or accessibility ramps and can present challenges to persons with disabilities.